25hlarsen4/Agar.io/README.md

 server and the player name.
 All information about the game objects is provided by the server, so all we had to do was draw and update them, which we did using a timer and timing capabilities of our computers.
 We used typical MAUI components such as editors, entries, and labels.
 One important note is that to get the space bar to work for the split we used an entry.
 However the entry needs to be clicked on before the split function can work, this is due to the fact that we have had problems with auto focusing an entry in MAUI.
-We followed the MVC layed out by the assignment.
+We followed the MVC laid out by the assignment.

 # Partnership: